dherman/sudoku/README.md

 * a possible ES7 proposal to generalize and supersede those comprehensions;
 * combinator methods with arrow-function shorthand

+This is a cleaned up version of [this JavaScript port](http://mxr.mozilla.org/mozilla-central/source/js/src/tests/ecma_6/Comprehensions/sudoku.js?raw=1).

 # Building

 With [traceur](https://github.com/google/traceur-compiler) in your PATH, type